-1) Consent is the affirmative, conscious, and voluntary agreement to engage in sexual activity.
+- 1) Consent is the affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that he or she has Consent from their partner(s) to engage in the sexual activity.
 Consent must be ongoing throughout the entire sexual experience.
 Consent to some sexual contact (such as fondling) cannot be presumed to be Consent for other sexual activity (such as intercourse).
 A current or previous dating/sexual relationship is not sufficient to constitute Consent.
-The lack of protest or resistance does not mean Consent, nor does silence.

-A person cannot give Consent if they are incapacitated or if they are unable to understand what is happening or are disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
+The lack of protest or resistance does not mean Consent, nor does silence. - A person cannot give Consent if they are incapacitated or if they are unable to understand what is happening or are disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
 A person who engages in sexual activity when they know, or should know, that the other person is incapacitated has violated this Policy.
-Being intoxicated and thus unable to realize the incapacitation of the other person is not an excuse.

-Consent can be withdrawn at any time during the sexual activity.
-If that occurs the other person must stop immediately.

-Minors below the age of consent cannot give Consent.
-Any person who engages in sexual activity with a minor is committing a crime as well as violating this Policy.
+Being intoxicated and thus unable to realize the incapacitation of the other person is not an excuse. - Consent can be withdrawn at any time during the sexual activity.
+If that occurs, the other person must stop immediately. - Minors below the age of consent cannot give Consent.
+Any person who engages in sexual activity with a minor is committing a crime as well as violating this Policy. - 2) Complaint is a complaint based on Prohibited Conduct as defined by this Policy. - 3) Compliance Officer is responsible for ensuring all investigations relating to policy violations are conducted promptly and fairly.
+Currently the Chief Financial Officer is the Compliance Officer and is located at 1132 Olympic Drive, Corona, CA 92881. - 4) Dating Violence is any action of violence or threat of violence to an individual who has been in a relationship of a romantic or intimate nature with the Respondent.
+The determination as to whether there was such a relationship will be based on the Reporting Party's statement with consideration of the length and type of relationship, and the frequency of interaction of the persons involved in the relationship.